-Smartphones are more than just a phone.
-They allow you to browse the internet, send and receive emails, make video calls, watch mobile TV or TV shows and videos on the go.
-Smartphones also include applications or 'apps' that allow you to personalise your phone just the way you like it.
+Smartphones are are the standard these days.
+They allow you to browse the internet, send and receive emails, make video calls, watch mobile TV and videos on the go.
+Smartphones also have applications or 'apps' that let you personalise your phone just the way you like it.

 What does it cost?

 A smartphone is like a mini PC in your pocket.
-They are loaded with technology, so generally they are not cheap to purchase outright.
-Going on a Vodafone plan for 12 or 24 months can mean you can get a new smartphone for little or no cost upfront.
+They're loaded with tech, so generally they're not cheap to purchase outright.
+Though, with the Android OS, you can pick one up for less than $100.
+Or if you're looking for something with a few more bells and whistles, going on a Vodafone plan for 12 or 24 months can mean getting one of the premium smartphones for little or no cost upfront.
 Plus you get to enjoy all the extra inclusions of a Vodafone plan.

-What makes a smartphone different from an ordinary mobile phone?
+What makes a smartphone different from other phones?

-- Apps - these are mini programs you can download to your smartphone that allow you to personalise your phone to your specific needs.
-There are apps for the weather, to-do lists, track weight loss, convert units, transport timetables.
-In fact, there are literally hundreds of thousands to choose from.
-Some have a small cost, but many are free.
+Apps - Applications are are little programs you can download to smartphones.
+There are apps for the weather, to-do lists, track weight loss, converting units, transport timetables, games and lots more.
 Check out the app stores for Android, Apple, BlackBerry and Nokia

 Which smartphone is best?

-There are several smartphone brands and a growing number of handset models to choose from.
-The two main operating systems are Apple® iOS and Google™ Android™.
-Other options are BlackBerry OS and Nokia Windows.
-The operating systems all offer similar basic functions.
-Apple offers its iOS in the iPhone.
-Android is the standard operating system for several makers including Samsung, HTC, LG, Sony Ericsson and others.
-If you can't decide which one is best for you, a test run at a Vodafone store should help you to decide.
+There are lots of smartphone brands and even more handset models to choose from.
+The two most used operating systems are Apple® iOS and Google™ Android™.
+Other options are BlackBerry OS and Windows Phone.
+Smartphone operating systems all offer similar basic functions.
+Apple offers its own iOS in the iPhone.
+Android is the standard operating system for several brands including Samsung, HTC, LG, Sony Ericsson and others.
+Where as Windows Phone is the main operating system for Nokia phones.
+If you can't decide which one's best for you, take one for a test run at a Vodafone store and see which one suits you best.